Superjulien/Ollama_control/README.md

 ## License

-Ollama Control is open-source software released under the [GNU GPLv3 License](https://choosealicense.com/licenses/gpl-3.0/).
+Ollama Control is open-source software released under the [MIT License](https://choosealicense.com/licenses/mit/).
 This license allows users of this software to use it, modify it, distribute it, and share it freely while preserving transparency and collaboration.

 ## Support
 For support email :